Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Posterior Inference

 \subsection{Posterior Predictive Checks}

 Posterior predictive checks are used to assess the fit of the model together with the inferred parameters to the observed data.
 In particular, we generate replicated datasets from the posterior predictive distribution (approximated based on the MCMC draws) and compare key statistics between the observed and replicated data, such as the mean and standard deviation of the log counts (shifted by 1) and the dropout probabilities.
-Following \citet{alex2007} in the context of gene expression data, we employ mixed posterior predictive checks, where the posterior distribution is used to simulate a subset of parameters, the prior distribution is used to simulate the remaining variables, and checks are limited to observations with high allocation probabilities.
+Following \citet{alex2007} in the context of gene expression data, we employ mixed posterior predictive checks, where the posterior is used to simulate a subset of parameters and the prior is used to simulate the remaining variables.
 In particular, we generate replicated datasets after first simulating dispersions ($\bphi$) from their log-normal prior given the posterior samples of $\bbv$, $\alpha_\phi^2$ and $\bmu$.
+Pseudo-code for generating replicated datasets is given in Web Appendix \ref{subsec:residual_overdispersion}.